Moji14/Matlab-signal-processing/README.md

 ana_c_ana_m.m plots carrier, modulator, AM, PM and FM signals in time and frequency domains.
 n_ask.m plots an N-level encoded modulator and the corresponding ASK in time and frequency domains.
 n_fsk.m plots an N-level encoded modulator and the corresponding FSK in time and freq. domains.
-sampling_test compares how signal length affects the result of the FFT accuracy.
+sampling_test.m compares how signal length affects the result of the FFT accuracy.
+mag_pahse_test.m compares different methods to calculate and plot the magnitude and phase of a given signal.